einrob/VDT/vdt.md

 # Improvements

-This project provides vast possibilities for improvements and fundamental strategies how to tackle the problem, which would blast the time abount I have for this project, so I am only going to discuss them here:
+This project provides vast possibilities for improvements and fundamental strategies how to tackle the problem, which would blast the time about I have for this project, so I am only going to discuss them here:

 There are two problems to solve in this project:
 - Segmenting the image → in this case we want to detect only cars